-Alternatively, he may have never intended to become a full Knight of the order, with the possibility to be inducted into one of the honorary classes.
+Alternatively, he may have never intended to become a full Knight of the Order, with the possibility to be inducted into one of the honorary classes.
 Like the Cross of the Devotion or the Grand Cross, which was infrequently given to those of high rank to allow them to marry in case of future dynastic needs.
-Yet, the order received the sum of 3990 Livres in August 1650 for his passage and dispenses, according to his age of seven years.
+The order received the sum of 3990 livres in August 1650 for his passage and dispenses.

 On the same day it also received a sum listed for Raymond-Bérenguer, Philippe’s brother, although it was not him, but their brother Alphonse-Louis who joined and later participated in the caravans.
 A caravan consisted of four expeditions of at least six months and Alphonse-Louis later held several lucrative commands in France due to them.
 After several years in the Mediterranean, he even became commander of a galley.

-Philippe’s life from his teenage days on was closely linked to that of another Philippe, Philippe d’Orleans.
+Philippe’s life from his teenage days on was closely linked to that of another Philippe, Philippe de France.
 This link would remain for the rest of their lives, sometimes more closely, sometimes less.
 Like with most things involving the Chevalier, it is again hard to tell when both of them had their first contacts.
 Since the Chevalier’s mother was a close friend and confidant to Anne d’Autriche, it is likely that both have know each other from childhood on.
-Anne d’Autriche also acted as godparent, along with Cardinal Mazarin, at Philippe’s baptism on June 6, 1644.
+Anne d’Autriche also acted as godparent, along with Cardinal de Mazarin, at Philippe’s baptism on 6 June in 1644.

-Philippe de Lorraine and Philippe d’Orleans had other lovers during the almost 50 years they were together, but the Chevalier was undoubtedly the “love of his life” for Philippe d’Orleans.
+Philippe de Lorraine and Philippe de France had other lovers during the almost 50 years they were together, but the Chevalier was undoubtedly the “love of his life” for Philippe de France.

-In 1658, both Philippes were living at the Palais-Royal in Paris, where the young Princess Henriette Anne of England, Monsieur’s future wife, was living with her mother Henriette Marie.
+In 1658, both Philippes were living at the Palais-Royal in Paris, where the young Princess Henriette-Anne of England, aka Henriette d’Angleterre, Monsieur’s future wife, was living with her mother Henriette-Marie.
 The two Henriettes had fled England due to the English Civil War and had been allowed to live in the Palais-Royal as a grace and favour residence.

-The Comte, being Monsieur’s favourite, came approximately shortly before the Chevalier did in contact with Monsieur, and was much adored by him.
+The Comte became Monsieur’s favourite shortly before the Chevalier began to have closer contact with Monsieur, and was much adored by the latter.
 So much that Monsieur easily oversaw the insults Guiche bestowed upon him in front of the whole court.
-One time Guiche kicked and hit him during a masked ball in which Monsieur and his cousin La Grande Mademoiselle were dressed as shepherdesses.
-La Grande Mademoiselle states that even though in disguise, Monsieur was recognized as as such by everyone, yet Guiche pretended not to notice with whom he danced and behaved with utmost insolence.
+One time Guiche kicked and hit him during a masked ball in which Monsieur and his cousin la Grande Mademoiselle were dressed as shepherdesses.
+La Grande Mademoiselle states that even though in disguise, Monsieur was recognised as as such by everyone, yet Guiche pretended not to notice with whom he danced and behaved with utmost insolence.
 He insulted him if front of everyone present and then even slapped and kicked him.

 Whether that is was his aim or not, no-one can tell.
 (We can’t look into his head….skull?)
 All letters and documents that might hint the true nature of their relationship, as well as those written to Monsieur by other admirers, have been burned by the second Madame after the dead of Monsieur in 1701.